himanshuk-dev/Job-Tracker-Automation/README.md

 4. Create a Google Sheet and name it "Job-Tracker-Automated".

+5. MAke sure two have two worksheets named: "jobs" and "contacts".

-5. Set up your .env file with your Springboard credentials:
+6. Set up your .env file with your Springboard credentials:

 ```
 SPRINGBOARD_EMAIL=your_email@example.com